jina-ai/executor-indexers/jinahub/indexers/storage/MongoDBStorage/README.md

 - This Executor works on Python 3.7 and 3.8.
 - Make sure to install the [requirements](requirements.txt)

-- Make sure you have a MongoDB instance running and accessible.
+Additionally, you will need a running MongoDB instnace.
+This can be a local instance, a Docker image, or a virtual machine in the cloud.
+Make sure you have the credentials and connection parameters.

 ## 🚀 Usages